MarioSomodi/Advanced-information-system-interoperability/README.md

-# Advanced-information-system-interoperability
+# Advanced information system interoperability
-Programming exercises I had in a subject called "Advanced information system interoperability" at Algebra University College.
+Learned how to create ui applications using java fx.